i-pi/i-pi/examples/README.md

 - **HPC-submission-examples**     :    Examples of submission scripts in HPC platforms

-- **temp**    :    Temporary folder with historice examples that have not yet been adapted to the current folder structure
+- **temp**    :    Temporary folder with historic examples that have not yet been adapted to the current folder structure

 - **init_files**: repository of input files used by many examples